danielwohlgemuth/free-genai-bootcamp-2025/lang-portal/Backend-Technical-Specs.md

 ├── db/
 │   ├── migrations/
 │   └── seeds/      # For initial data population
-├── magefile.go
+├── dodo.py
-├── go.mod
+├── requirements.txt
 └── words.db
 ```

 ## Database Schema

-Our database will be a single sqlite database called `words.db` that will be in the root of the project folder of `backend_go`
+Our database will be a single sqlite database called `words.db` that will be in the root of the project folder of `backend_python`

 We have the following tables:
 - words - stored vocabulary words
   - id integer
-  - japasese string
+  - japanese string
   - romaji string
   - english string
   - parts json